StemVibrations/STEM/docs/formulation.rst

 where :math:`u_{\text{w},j}` is the displacement of wheel :math:`j`, :math:`u_{\text{r},j}` is the rail displacement at the contact location and :math:`r_j` is the rail irregularity at the contact point.
-The rail irregularity consists on the superposition of the stochastic irregularity profile :math:`r_w` and the dipped joint irregularity :math:`r_d`.
+The total rail irregularity is represented as the sum of two components: the stochastic irregularity profile, :math:`r_w`, and the dipped joint irregularity, :math:`r_d`.

 .. _irr_formulation: